 In reading this week's Torah portion, by focusing on our people's possession of the land, we are forced into complication.
 This text bears the fruit of biblical claims to the Land of Israel, and recognizes other peoples have already built homes and established cities in that very place.
 We cannot read about the Israelites' possession of the Promised Land without entering into a conversation about ancient land rights and the interaction of peoples making such claims.
 This Torah portion brings up all of the complications around our claims to land and our relationship to the other nations who too lay claim to that same earth.
 One cannot read this week's Torah portion without hearing the future echos and pains of the current realities confronting Israel and the Middle East.
 If we are to talk about Israrel in any reality-based way, we are tacitly agreeing to holding onto complication.

 Noticing the complexity that connects this week's Torah portion with today's map of Israel draws the conversation toward what has been going on over the last few weeks.
 The latest round of violence between Israel and Hamas, the fighting in Israeli cities between Jews and Arabs has weighed on me, as I imagine it has weighed on many of us.
 The fighting and loss of life saddens me.
-I am worried about the anti-Israel sentiment that has transformed into antisemitism.
-I am bothered by the silence from supposed allies that allows these forms of bias and hate to exist.
+I am annoyed by the constant hammer Israel hawks throw saying we need to support Israel without critical conversations about the values behind our support.
+I am worried about the anti-Israel sentiment that has transformed into antisemitism that is allowed to live in progressive circles.
+I am bothered by the silence from our supposed allies that allows these forms of bias and hate to exist.
 Earlier today, I saw a bumper sticker that read "Free Palestine, Free the World."
 The way I read that: "Free Palestine, Rid the World of Jews."
 In so many ways, this is nothing new.
 In so many ways, for Jews in Israel and in the Diaspora, we sit in a fragile, tense moment.
 The situation in Israel presents a cascade of daunting challenges, and one might say, "This task is too great for us.
 Let us go back to a time where we were not free.
 Let us quit this enterprise toward redemption."
 But we cannot be those Israelites who would have gone back to Egypt.
 That is a simplistic, myopic viewpoint that does not answer the spiritual call that God gave our biblical forebears.
 I hold fast to the vision that God gave to the scouts: God desires our partnership in generating a redeemed world.